heistp/irtt/README.md

 - Add estimate for HMAC calculation time and correct send timestamp by this time
 - Implement web interface for client and server
 - Add NAT hole punching
+- Add a flag to disable per-packet results
 - Use a larger, internal received window on the server to increase up/down loss accuracy
-- Implement median for timer error, send call time and server processing time
+- Implement median calculation for timer error, send call time and server processing time

-Open questions...
+- Allow specifying two out of three of interval, bitrate and packet size
+- Calculate per-packet arrival order during results generation using timestamps
+- Add a way to keep out "internal" info from JSON, like IP and hostname, and a subcommand to strip these out after the JSON is created
+- Make it possible to add custom per-round-trip statistics programmatically
+- Add more info on outliers and possibly a textual histogram
+- Allow Client Dial to try multiple IPs when a hostname is given
+- What do I do for IPDV when there are out of order packets?
+- Does exposing both monotonic and wall clock values open the server to any timing attacks?
 - Should I request a reserved IANA port?
-- Does exposing both monotonic and wall clock values open the server to any timing attacks?
-- What do I do for IPDV when there are out of order packets?

 ## Thanks